by Bill McBride on 4/21/2015 10:54:00 AM

 The second graph shows the number of states (and D.C.) with unemployment rates at or above certain levels since January 2006.
 At the worst of the employment recession, there were 10 states with an unemployment rate at or above 11% (red).

-Currently no state has an unemployment rate at or above 8% (light blue); Only two states (Nevada and West Virginia) and D.C. are still at or above 7% (dark blue).
+Currently no state has an unemployment rate at or above 8% (light blue); Only one state and D.C. are still at or above 7% (dark blue).